It’s been quite a week, but hubby and I are back home now.

 DESTINATION: Henry Horton State Park outside Chapel Hill, Tennessee in a single shot from Northern Illinois.

-OBJECTIVE: To meet the realtor we had been in contact with and check out some of the homes we had found on Realtor.com.
+OBJECTIVE: To meet the realtor we had been in contact with and check out the homes on the list I had email him.

-Unfortunately, as I searched, I kept finding that homes were disappearing off the market within only a couple of days.
+Unfortunately, as I searched, the homes I found dropped off the market within only a couple of days.
 Some of the properties we loved disappeared overnight.
 So, I emailed an introduction and request on the formalities of searching for a house.
 He emailed back with questions; I emailed back.
-I finally called because Thom was going to be home and we could possibly fly (found out that was astronomical) down and look at properties.
+I finally called because Thom was going to be home and we could possibly fly (found out the cost for that was astronomical) down and look at properties.

 Long story short, we picked up the camper, loaded it up on Friday, and left home Sunday morning at 5:00 am and arrived in Tennessee some 11 hours later.

 Monday!
 (DAY 1)

 When we met Jonathan on Monday, our list was whittled down to 7 available properties.
 Out of the over 18 listings I had sent him, our choice was down to 7.

 Monday, we looked at a total of 7 homes.